brunomaga/brunomaga.github.io/assets/GPT-lite/README.md

 Support material for the post [Building a GPT model in PyTorch from scratch](https://brunomaga.github.io/GPT-lite).
+- GPTlite model is implemented in `gptlite.py`;
-- run `python gptlite.py` to replicate the post results.
+- run `python main.py` to replicate the post results;